-Join Jim Heid for an in-depth discussion in this video Sharing and printing from Facebook to real books, part of Getting Started in Photography.
+Join Jim Heid for an in-depth discussion in this video Sharing and printing from Facebook to real books, part of Photography: First Steps.

 - After you take a photo and enhance it to look its best, what's left?
 Showing it to other people, of course.
 You'll want to get your best work out there online and in print.
 In this internet age, most people don't print photos.
 That's too bad because printing a photo elevates it.
 It turns the photo from a bunch of dots on your screen into a tangible thing that you can hold in your hand and hang on the wall.
 Now, doing high quality printing is an art unto itself.
 Your computer screen and a piece of paper represent images in completely different ways.